-- strictly the Referee's decision; however, make sure you know what will happen) ⇒ What is your "go" signal from the Referee? (arm extended) - ⇒ How will you and the Referee confirm a false start? - ⇒ Where will the referee be positioned during the starts? - ⇒ Are there relays in this meet?
+- ⇒ Discuss the procedures that will be used to get the swimmers to the starting line with the Referee and ensure you know the procedure to be followed.
+If they are not responding to the short whistles, know when he/she wants you to say "Step forward." - ⇒ Will the swimmers be allowed to enter the water for warm up before the relays?
+(This is strictly the Referee's decision; however, make sure you know what will happen) - $\Rightarrow$ What is your "go" signal from the Referee? (arm extended) - $\Rightarrow$ How will you and the Referee confirm a false start? - $\Rightarrow$ Where will the referee be positioned during the starts? - $\Rightarrow$ Are there relays in this meet?
 Does the Referee expect you to participate in dual confirmation of early takeoffs?
-If so, how? - ⇒ Does the Referee expect you to handle any additional duties (e.g., Stroke and Turn Judge)?
+If so, how? - $\Rightarrow$ Does the Referee expect you to handle any additional duties (e.g., Stroke and Turn Judge)?